-Basetsana Lekena's Lijeng journey is one that showcases the power of hope and second Despite chances. facing academic challenges early on, she was determined to succeed and did not give up on her dreams.
+Basetsana Lekena's journey is one that showcases the power of hope and second Despite facing academic challenges early on, she was determined to succeed and did not give up on her dreams.
 She had a rough start to her post-high school education.
 After graduating from her senior high school, Mvenyane Senior Secondary, in 2014, she found herself struggling to find a university or college that would accept her.
 It was due to her poor Maths and Physical Science grades and resulted in a lack of opportunities for further studies.

 In 2015, Basetsana applied to St Francis College in Langa with the hope of upgrading her marks in Maths and Physical Sciences.
-She underwent a fulltime programme but struggled to achieve improved results.
+She underwent a full-time programme but struggled to achieve improved results.
 In 2016, things got worse when she failed for the second time, leaving her feeling hopeless and lost.
-At this point, Basetsana was unsure if she would ever fulfil her career aspirations.
-However, a friend introduced her to the SAEP bridging programme in 2016, and it was here that she found a beacon of hope.